brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 **Size** 4—12 squares

 This is a room for planning military maneuvers, plotting grand heists, or providing briefings.
 It contains a large central table with plenty of chairs, maps, and figures to simulate troops and structures.
 When it's used for planning a battle, your army gains a +2 bonus on attack rolls and morale checks for their next battle within 24 hours.
 To grant the army this bonus, the army's commander must be present at the planning meeting for the battle or you must have some way of communicating these instructions to the commander.
-When used to scheme for an upcoming adventure (see page 87), a War Room allows you to use the scheme's planning bonus on two skill checks instead of one.
+When used to scheme for an upcoming adventure (see page 87, a War Room allows you to use the scheme's planning bonus on two skill checks instead of one.

 Workstation

 **Earnings** gp, Goods, or Influence +8

-**Benefit** counts as masterwork artisan's tools for one [Craft](skills/craft#_craft) or [Profession](skills/profession#_profession) skill
+**Benefit** counts as masterwork artisan's tools for one [Craft](skill_dir/craft#_craft or [Profession](skill_dir/profession#_profession) skill

-**Create** 8 Goods, 7 Labor (300 gp); **Time** 16 days
+**Create** 8 Goods, 7 Labor (300 gp; **Time** 16 days

 **Size** 8—16 squares

-This includes a table, chair, and appropriate masterwork artisan's tools for one [Craft](skills/craft#_craft) or [Profession](skills/profession#_profession) skill you choose when you build the room.
+This includes a table, chair, and appropriate masterwork artisan's tools for one [Craft](skill_dir/craft#_craft or [Profession](skill_dir/profession#_profession) skill you choose when you build the room.
 For example, if intended for a carpenter, it has clamps, saws, nails, hammers, and a sturdy worktable.
 Up to three people can use the room at a time.

 ### Room Augmentations